+- Garbage Disposal.
 Wonderful weather in the summer gives way to a lot more parties and cookouts.
-Be careful of how you dispose off the large amounts of leftovers from these occasions.
+Be careful of how you dispose of the large amounts of leftovers from these occasions.
 It would be best to avoid disposing of the following common summer items down your garbage disposal: watermelon or other hard fruits, fibrous vegetables, corn cobs, grease left from grilling, just-add-water foods, pasta or rice.
 Try running cold water for about 15 seconds before and after using your garbage disposal.

+- Washing Machines.
 More outdoor activities in the summer for families results in more loads of laundry.
-The increased usage does put additional stress to your washing machine.
-According to IBHS, the average cost of washing machine damage is around $5,300 and 55% of these problems are from the supply hoses.
+The increased usage does put additional stress on your washing machine.
+The average cost of washing machine damage is around $5,300 and 55% of these problems are from the supply hoses.
 Also, of all the supply line failures, 78% are on machines less than 11 years old.
-Make a habit of checking the hoses for leaks, bulges and cracks.
+Make a habit of checking the hoses for leaks, bulges, and cracks.
 We recommend replacing the hoses every three years and making sure your washing machine is at least 4 inches from the wall, to prevent kinking the hose.
 The dryer lint should also be removed regularly.

+- Sewer Line Backup.
 Excessive rain-water after the spring rains are a leading cause of sewer line backups.
 Additionally, tree roots grow substantially after the rainy season and could find their way to your sewer line to feed on the extra nutrients.
-Idealy have a professional come inspect your sewer lines before the beginning of the season.
+Ideally, have a professional come inspect your sewer lines before the beginning of the season.
 Detecting a sewer line problem early could potentially save you money and prevent damage to your property.

-Common early warning signs of a sewer backup include: Raw sewage backing up the drains or toilet, gurgling sound coming from the drains.
+Common early warning signs of a sewer backup include raw sewage backing up the drains or toilet, a gurgling sound coming from the drains.